andersonmfjr/vue-snippets-standardjs/README.md

 ## Contributing

-This is an open source project open to anyone.
-Contributions are welcome [github](https://github.com/andersonmfjr/vue-snippets-standardjs)
+This is an open source project.
+Contributions are welcome [github](https://github.com/andersonmfjr/vue-snippets-standardjs).